 6 Life and Money Lessons Learned from Baseball

-Read more about Study: Best Outdoor Cities
+Read more about Best Cities for Outdoor Enthusiasts

 Americans love to root (root, root!) for the home team.
 Attendance at major league baseball games topped 74 million in 2013 – more than four times the attendance of professional football games that year.
 And that number doesn’t even include college, high school, little league or farm team games.

 Sure, we love to watch baseball, but we can take away more than hot dogs and popcorn from the ballpark.
 Here are a few life and money lessons we can learn from the sport.

 1. Keep stats

 Baseball is a numbers game.
 Just looking at a baseball scorecard can be mind-boggling.
 But the game’s attention to detail can easily carry over to tracking your home budget.
 If you don’t already have one, use this online budget calculator to get started.
 Once you have a general idea of your expenditures, focus on the items where you have room for improvement and keep a scorecard.
 If you don’t keep track of your spending, it’s easy to forget that $6/day spent on lattes or the $12 cocktail after work every Thursday.
 By keeping your own detailed stats, you have a better chance of remembering where your money goes and getting your spending under control.